-- 1. Registration for participation in an examination other than a written examination or registration for a practical exercise will take place in the manner and by the deadline indicated in the digital study guide for the examination or practical exercise in question. - 2.
-In special cases the Board of Examiners may deviate from the period of registration referred to in section 1, however only in favour of the student. - 3.
+- 2. In special cases the Board of Examiners may deviate from the period of registration referred to in section 1, however only in favour of the student. - 3.
 Students who have not registered on time will not be allowed to participate in the examination or practical exercise.
 In exceptional circumstances the Board of Examiners may allow the student to participate in the examination or practical exercise. - 4.
 If a student participates in an examination or practical for which the student was not properly registered, the Board of Examiners can declare the results of the examination or practical exercise to be invalid.